kazsaj/command-queue/README.md

 Command Queue is a simple queue processor which will execute any (shell) commands passed to the queue.

+**It executes anything?
+But, but what about security?**

+A bad actor would need access to your Redis instance, from which the command-queue pulls from.
+If that happens you're most likely more screwed than you think.

+## Repository requirements
+- [Rust](https://www.rust-lang.org/tools/install) (1.30 or later) and Cargo
+- Docker and Docker-compose - if you make it easier to locally test
+- Make - if you want to use the Makefile

 ## Environment variables
 - `COMMAND_QUEUE_REDIS_HOSTNAME` - to what hostname should it connect to
 - `COMMAND_QUEUE_REDIS_PORT` - what port should it use when connecting